 - transparent processes with built-in stakeholder consultation and objection procedures

 - standards based on the three factors - sustainability of target species, ecosystems and management practices.

-The International Social and Environmental Accreditation and Labelling Alliance is an association of leading international organisations that set standards for social and environmental issues.
-To qualify for membership, organisations must verify they have the highest standards of credibility by meeting the ISEAL Code of Good Practice.
-This requires that,
+The International Social and Environmental Accreditation and Labelling Alliance (ISEAL) is an association of leading international sustainability standards systems for social and environmental issues.
+The MSC is a qualified member by meeting the ISEAL Code of Good Practice.
+This requires that:

-- standards are set in open, transparent, participatory processes
+- standards are set in open, transparent and participatory processes

 World Trade Organization (WTO) Technical Barriers to Trade Agreement (WTO website)

 “...the French authority, FranceAgriMer conducted an evaluation of existing ecolabelling schemes […]; it concluded that MSC was the only scheme consistent with the FAO guidelines.”